seungwoonlee90/seungwoonlee90/README.md

 ## Hi There, I'm Ethan Lee 👋

 I'm a data scientist from South Korea 🇰🇷.<br/>
-I'm interested in data science and business IT.
+I'm interested in data science and AL/ML.

 ### ✨